 - Be aware that the word menu usually refers to a menu del día, and not a printed menu in the English sense.
 If you want to see a printed menu, ask for a carta.

-- Although it might seem like a good way to save money, it’s frowned upon to share a menu del día.
+- Although it might seem like a good way to save money, do not share a menu del día.
 The idea is that it’s a full, balanced meal for one person.

 - Check the chalkboard carefully for what’s included and what isn’t, or you might get a nasty surprise when it comes to paying the bill.
-For example, in Cordoba we were drawn in by a sign advertising the cheapest menu in town, only to find that drinks weren’t included — and our glasses of wine cost double what we were used to paying.
+For example, in Cordoba we were drawn in by a sign advertising the cheapest menu in town, only to find that drinks weren’t included — and our glasses of wine cost double every other bar!
 Good scam.